RogerDTZ/cs301-watchcat/README.md

 After you stage the changes and before you issue a commit:
 1. Run `pre-commit run clang-format` to check the code style.
-2. Files not conforming to the style will be changed (you will see a red **FAIL**).
+2. Files not conforming to the style will be changed (you will see a **FAIL**).
 Please check and stage these new changes.
 3. Now you can issue the commit.
 Please adhere to the [message format](#22-message-format).

 ### 2.2.
 Message Format